Peach Macarons

 • Refrigerate ganache for 6-8 hours.

-• Transfer white chocolate ganache into pippin bag with round pipping tip.
+• Transfer white chocolate ganache into a pippin bag with a round pipping tip.

-• Pipe ganache on flat side of macaron shell, then pipe peach confit into the center of ganache.
+• Pipe ganache on the flat side of the macaron shell, then pipe peach confit into the center of the ganache.

 • Place filled macarons in air tight container and refrigerate for 12 hours.